Foresight Sports GCHawk Launch Monitor Review – Seamless Performance

 Creative Golf FSX Software Integration

 The base version of Creative Golf contains 15 reproduced golf courses from around the world.
-For an extra $500, you get over 130 additional courses to play.
+For extra cost, you get over 100 additional courses to play.

 The modes of Creative Golf are: